CloudBytes-Academy/CloudBytes.dev/content/aws/50003100-cdk-vpc-webserver-private-subnet.md

 Tags: aws, cdk, python
 Author: Rehan Haider
 Summary: Guide to running a Web Server in a Private Subnet with AWS CDK in Python.
-Keywords: vpc, public, private, subnet, network
+Keywords: vpc, public, private, subnet, network, secure, security, aws, cdk, python

 The traditional way to run applications in Data Centres were to create a 3-tier architecture with: